Ray Anderson (athletic director): Arizona State

-Anderson has managed NFL football operations starting in 2006 and has served as vice president of the Atlanta Falcons.
 On January 9, 2014, he was announced as the athletic director of the Arizona State Sun Devils.
 During his time as athletic director, Anderson oversaw the $268 million renovation to Sun Devil Stadium and the construction of Mullett Arena.
 He also negotiated an eight-year, $38 million apparel agreement with Adidas, and added four varsity sports: men’s hockey, women’s lacrosse, triathlon, and men’s tennis.
+In 2016, Forbes listed named Anderson as one of the influential minorities in sports.

 In February 2021, Anderson received a five-year extension that runs until 2026.
 That extension made Anderson the second-highest paying athletic director in the country just behind of Chris Del Conte, the athletic director of the Texas Longhorns.
+In 2023, Anderson was in charge when most of the Sun Devils Athletics programs transitioned conferences from the Pac-12 to the Big 12.
+On November 13, 2023, he stepped down as athletic director to become a Professor in the Sandra Day O'Connor College of Law.